Danielboi886/PerfumeData/README.md

 For Projects in R, please go to PerfumeData/R. I dumped both rmd files and knitted HTMLS in the depo.

 For Projects in Pythin, please go to PerfumeData/Python.
 There's a jupyter notebook file.
+I also upload it on my Google Colab:<https://colab.research.google.com/drive/1OFxqTxruJoGZp6c22hrT6caxH2JrOM8Y?usp=sharing>

+Check it out!

 ------------------------------------------------------------